Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Discussion

+Beyond its primary use for imputing trajectories, our model can support downstream analyses of clinical outcomes.
+Features derived from trajectories, such as cumulative exposure, age-specific summaries, or deviations from reference patterns, can be valuable inputs to assess life-course associations with health outcomes.
+The framework is flexible and can be applied to individual cohorts or pooled across multiple cohorts, depending on the research objective.

+Although the present study focuses on CVD risk factors in the LRPP, the modeling framework is broadly applicable to longitudinal datasets with repeated measures and overlapping age ranges.
+Core components such as the piecewise linear age structure, hierarchical random effects, and multivariate sharing of information can be adapted to alternative contexts.
+Key aspects that may require modification include the number and placement of age windows, the choice of risk factors or outcomes, and the specification of prior distributions.

+The structure of overlap across cohorts and the frequency of repeated measures per subject are critical for ensuring stable estimation and interpretability.
+At the cohort level, we recommend that at least three cohorts contribute data to each age interval to reduce reliance on extrapolation and enable reliable borrowing across studies.
+At the subject level, individuals should have at least three repeated measurements, ideally spanning different age windows; however, our model does not impose this as a requirement and remains well-defined even when subjects contribute fewer observations.
+To prevent over-reliance on between-subject variation, an average of 3--4 measurements per subject, distributed across age, supports robust estimation of within-subject change \citep{fitzmaurice2012applied}.

-Future directions for this work include: i) developing and validating a statistical framework for the joint modeling of CVD risk factors, medication use, and time-to-events; ii) informing treatment strategies by identifying clinically relevant features of longitudinal risk factor trajectories associated with CVD outcomes; and iii) leveraging this work to facilitate the dissemination and use of synthetic LRPP data by the broader research community.
+Future directions for this work include: i) joint modeling of CVD risk factors, medication use, and time-to-events; ii) informing treatment strategies by identifying clinically relevant features of longitudinal risk factor trajectories associated with CVD outcomes; and iii) leveraging this work to facilitate the dissemination and use of synthetic LRPP data by the broader research community.